Living on the Right Frequency

 XII,5: Those who set their minds on the unmanifested have a far more challenging task.
 It is a difficult goal for those who live in earthly bodies.

 Here, Krishna (the soul) has answered the question posed by Arjuna (the personality).
 Both paths are correct.
-However, there are more significant difficulties for the man who fixes his mind on God in universal space (the spirit) yet attains his goal.
+However, there are more significant difficulties for the person who fixes his mind on God in universal space (the spirit) yet attains his goal.
 Some explanation is necessary to understand this better.
-The human entity consists of three aspects: spirit – soul – and personality.
+The human entity consists of three aspects: spirit, soul, and personality.
 Spirit (Purusha) is the immutable, the unmanifested, the ever-near, the inscrutable, and the eternally constant.
 It is everything, yet at the same time, a part of everything.
 It is the Heavenly Father, yet also a cell in the body of the Heavenly Father.
 It is the will.
 The spirit’s journey – without beginning or end – summons a solar angel (the soul) to assist it.
-The solar angel is a material phenomenon that serves the spirit for a particular period.
+The solar angel is a material phenomenon that serves the spirit for a specific period.
 If it can be put so crudely, this period is the human entity, i.e., during which the spirit must collect the properties we name “experience.”
-It is the period the spirit takes to compose the Divine Life-Symphony, first the tonic, then the major third, then the fifth.
-Then, the leading note is found, and the Divine Seventh is an accomplished fact.
-The personality, by contrast, is the instrument that the soul creates in the resonance of the sacred word to catch the tones to create the Divine Life-Symphony, one for each incarnation or personality.
+It is the time the spirit takes to compose the Divine Life-Symphony: first the tonic, then the major third, then the fifth.
+Afterward, the leading note is found, and the Divine Seventh is an accomplished fact.
+The personality, by contrast, is the instrument that the soul creates in the resonance of the sacred word to capture the tones necessary to make the Divine Life-Symphony, one for each incarnation or personality.

 Krishna (the soul) says: “Take only one step at a time.”
 First, the personality must believe in the soul – the next step up on the scale – and become one with it.
-This unification takes place in a condition of complete faith, submission, and conviction on the part of the personality of the existence of its higher part – the soul.
-The linking of the personality and the spirit, the second step on the scale, takes place at the soul’s instigation when it has taught the personality to “walk.”
-This linking begins with the third level of initiation and naturally takes place with the support and assistance of the soul.
+This unification occurs in a state of complete faith, submission, and conviction regarding the existence of its higher part – the soul.
+The linking of the personality and the spirit, the second step on the scale, happens at the soul’s instigation when it has taught the personality to “walk.”
+This linking begins with the third level of initiation and naturally occurs with the support and assistance of the soul.
 At the fourth level of initiation, the soul completes its task; i.e., it has assembled all the tones of the Divine Life-Symphony and taught the personality to “walk.”
 When this is complete, the solar angel returns to its abode, and the personality, in the form of complete knowledge of experience, soars to the embrace of its Father in Heaven – the spirit.
 Then, this part of the spirit’s journey is completed.
 The fifth level of initiation has been achieved, and it prepares to continue its journey through the vast expanses of the universe.

 XII,6-7: But I shall soon rise from the sea of death and reincarnation those who worship me, regard me as the supreme, immerse themselves in devoted meditation on me, having freed their minds of the confinements of action.